thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <b>Overview of GeoSpace</b>
       <br>23 October 2020, 3.00pm - 5.00pm | Platform: Zoom
       <br>
-      <br>This session introduces GeoSpace, a Whole of Government geospatial platform, and its benefits of sharing data with whole of government.
+      <br>This session introduces GeoSpace, a Whole-of-Government geospatial platform, and its benefits of sharing data with whole of government.
 This session will also cover the data contributed by various government agencies and functionalities available on GeoSpace.
       <br>
       <br>Learning Outcomes:
-      <br>• Understand what GeoSpace is and its benefits
+      <br>• Understand what GeoSpace is and its benefits.
-      <br>• Understand how to share or consume geospatial data from GeoSpace
+      <br>• Understand how to share or consume geospatial data from GeoSpace.
-      <br>• Recognize how GeoSpace helps agency users on their projects or operations
+      <br>• Recognize how GeoSpace helps agency users on their projects or operations.
       <br>
       <a href="https://www.eventbrite.sg/e/overview-of-geospace-tickets-117611337677">Click here to register.</a>
     </td>